Home

 Henry also began to suffer heart palpitations and later kidney problems after he "had been given charge of 16 wagons & rode on horse back, and as my leg was so swollen and pained me so that instead of letting my legs hand down, I rode with my left leg on top of the horse on a blanket, & by riding in this position, the back of the saddle injured by back and kidneys, this was during the fall of 1862.
 I continued to ride in this manner & care for or look after the 16 teams until my leg, heart, kidneys & hydrocele became so bad that I was taken down entirely sick & used up.

-Surgeon's sketches of Henry's war wounds to his scalp, left, and leg
+Surgeon's sketches of Henry's wounds to his scalp and leg - National Archives

 Fellow soldier and teamster Henry G. Thirwachter was an eyewitness to another serious injury that Henry suffered.
 Thirwachter wrote: "I was present at Newport News in the the first part of September 1862 when [Henry] was hurt by being kicked with a mule and saw him where he was kicked in the head which was cut badly by the mules' shoe and at the same time he was kicked in the groin."